jemgunay/liteboard/README.md

 # liteboard
-A course management system developed for courses and schools which do not have access to alternative paid learning tools such as Blackboard or Moodle.
+A free course management system developed for courses and schools which do not have access to alternative paid learning tools such as Blackboard or Moodle.

 Screenshots can be found in '/previews'.